-It’s extremely quick and easy to mix up a simple, therapeutic, totally pure, additive-free, non-irritant diy body oil recipe with maximum benefits that are tailored to your very own needs and all at a very low cost, in minutes!
+Here’s how to make your own body oil.
+It’s extremely quick and easy to mix up a simple, therapeutic, totally pure, additive-free, non-irritant DIY body oil recipe with maximum benefits that are tailored to your very own needs.
+And all at a very low cost, in minutes.

-However, as with all homemade moisturizers, diy body wraps and other natural skin care recipes making a homemade body oil isn’t just about getting a quality product at a low price; it also enables you to have total control of what goes in it, so you can target those problem areas such as cellulite, Stretch marks or rough cracked skin.
+However, as with all homemade moisturizers, and other DIY beauty products making a homemade body oil isn’t just about getting a quality product at a low price; it also enables you to have total control of what goes in it, so you can target those problem areas such as cellulite, stretch marks or rough cracked skin.

 - All moisturizers work by sealing the skin’s surface and trapping the body’s natural water within the skin’s tissue, as oil is far more effective in sealing and moisturizing than water, the more oil your moisturizer contains the better it will work.

-- DIY body oils that have been made with pure essential oils then diluted with the appropriate carrier oil won’t contain any hidden water, and has to be one of the best body treatments you can use.
+- Body oils that have been made with pure essential oil then diluted with the appropriate carrier oil won’t contain any hidden water, and has to be one of the best body treatments you can use.

 To make it easier I’ve worked out the recipes bellow using teaspoons and drops, however, if you are thinking of getting into this in a big way I recommend getting a digital scale that can weight out extremely small quantities such as 0.01g

-As we are talking drops and teaspoons the maximum recommended amounts we will be working with are 2 drops essential oil to 1 teaspoon of carrier oil.
-Never use more than the suggested quantities, essential oils do not become more effective by using extra, in fact it may even have a negative effect.
+As we are talking drops and teaspoons the maximum recommended amounts we will be working with are 2 drops of essential oil to 1 teaspoon of carrier oil.
+Never use more than the suggested quantities, essential oil does not become more effective by using extra, in fact, it may even have a negative effect.

 Have a look at each essential oil on my essential guide.
 I also recommend checking the dermal limits for – Irritation, Sensitisation, and Phototoxicity when formulating.